List of YouTube features: YouTube localization by country

 The YouTube interface suggests which local version should be chosen based on the IP address of the user.
 In some cases, the message "This video is not available in your country" may appear because of copyright restrictions or inappropriate content.
 The interface of the YouTube website is available in 76 language versions, including Amharic, Albanian, Armenian, Burmese, Haitian Creole, Kyrgyz, Malagasy, Mongolian, Persian, Samoan, Somali and Uzbek, which do not have local channel versions.
 Access to YouTube was blocked in Turkey between 2008 and 2010, following controversy over the posting of videos deemed insulting to Mustafa Kemal Atatürk and some material offensive to Muslims.
 In October 2012, a local version of YouTube was launched in Turkey, with the domain youtube.com.tr.
 The local version is subject to the content regulations found in Turkish law.
 In March 2009, a dispute between YouTube and the British royalty collection agency PRS for Music led to premium music videos being blocked for YouTube users in the United Kingdom.
 The removal of videos posted by the major record companies occurred after failure to reach an agreement on a licensing deal.
 The dispute was resolved in September 2009.
 In April 2009, a similar dispute led to the removal of premium music videos for users in Germany.

+Other features

+On June 21, 2018, YouTube introduced channel memberships and merchandise, which requires a channel with at least 100,000 subscribers (later reduced to 500) and 3000 watch hours to have this feature enabled, which initially offers a single tier at $4.99/month (later expanded from $0.99 to $499.99/month and multiple tiers), when you subscribed to one of those tiers, it unlocks custom badges, emojis, or early access to videos depending what tier you subscribed.